sassoftware/sasoptpy/doc/guide/basics.rst

       x = so.VariableGroup(I, name='x', lb=0)
    print(so.to_optmodel(w))

-You can submit a workspace to CAS server and grab the response using:
+You can submit a workspace to a CAS server and retrieve the response using:

 .. ipython:: python